Kindergarten to Grade 8

 How to Save on your Tuition Expenses

 Participate in the Scrip Program- Some families have been able to save over $1000 on their tuition by purchasing scrip (gift certificates) for the stores they shop at regularly.
 The profit is split between the parish and the individual purchasing scrip.
 This credit is then redeemed as a check for your tuition.
 It can be for any Catholic school.
 If you haven’t tried this easy way of gaining $$$ off on your tuition give it a try.
 The list of participating stores and the names of phone numbers of the program managers is available online at the parish web site under scrip.
 Please remember, new participants must use cash for the first three purchases.
 So purchase your scrip and have your extended family help you save at no cost to them except a little time and effort!
 For more information go to our parish website click on the scrip toolbar on the left.
 A list of stores and scrip hours are listed along with an email for further info.

 Financial Aid Sources

 The Children’s Scholarship Fund are accepting applications from Philadelphia residents (you must reside in Philadelphia) some of our families have received tuition assistance.
 This year the awards have been over $10,000 to Presentation.
 If you qualify please apply.
 Applications can be found online at www.csfphiladelphia.org.
 The eligibility requirements as well as the application are online and the application can be submitted online.
 Applications are now available.
 Please apply earlier since they accept a certain number of applications!

 For additional tuition assistance information, including needs based assistance for K – 12 and merit scholarships for high school students, go to www.affordcatholicschool.org.

-(Business Leaders Organized for Catholic Schools) application forms can be downloaded from this site: www.blocs.org
+(Business Leaders Organized for Catholic Schools) application on line through FACTS

 You may send your child to school with their packed lunch every day